 Sounds Like That Bachelorette Party Was a Little Too Much Fun

 “A bride realized four hours prior to her wedding that she got her dress dirty the night before on a drunken adventure in Seattle.
-It was a trip to the local dry cleaner for me — I had to assist the dry cleaner with cleaning the wedding dress and shortly after meet the bride at the wedding venue.” — Louis Galdeira III, Concierge, Hotel Vintage Park (Seattle, Washington)
+It was a trip to the local dry cleaner for our concierge—he had to assist the dry cleaner with cleaning the wedding dress and shortly after meet the bride at the wedding venue.” —Kimpton Hotel Vintage, Seattle, Washington

 “A very affluent guest celebrating his son’s bar mitzvah once requested that the concierge arrange a football pitch and the Israeli soccer team to come and play a match against his son and his friends.
-Our concierge was able to put him in touch with one of the largest Jerusalem soccer teams, with which they were very pleased.” — Ruth Waiman, Executive Assistant, Inbal Jerusalem Hotel (Jerusalem, Israel)
+Our concierge was able to put him in touch with one of the largest Jerusalem soccer teams, with which they were very pleased.” —Inbal Jerusalem Hotel, Jerusalem, Israel

-“Recently an A-list actress from a top-rated television series was staying with us and asked us to provide a personal steamer for her room.
-At Hard Rock Hotel San Diego, we strive to fulfill any of our guests’ needs that will ensure they have a comfortable stay, so of course we had the steamer waiting in her room when she arrived.
+“Recently an A-list actress from a top-rated television series was staying with us and asked us to provide a personal steamer for her room. … We strive to fulfill any of our guests’ needs that will ensure they have a comfortable stay, so of course we had the steamer waiting in her room when she arrived.
 No problem, right?
-Except that despite being asked to leave the steamer in her room when she left, she took it with her.” — Rana Kay, Director of Public Relations, Hard Rock Hotel San Diego (San Diego, California)
+Except that despite being asked to leave the steamer in her room when she left, she took it with her.” —Hard Rock Hotel San Diego, San Diego, California

 And What About the Feng Shui?

-“We had a guest who requested a specific room because of the effect the sun at that angle had on their aura.” — Laura Vardon, Sales Manager, The Eliot Hotel (Boston, Massachusetts)
+“We had a guest who requested a specific room because of the effect the sun at that angle had on their aura.” —The Eliot Hotel, Boston, Massachusetts

 The Butterfly Effect

 “On several occasions we have had brides ask that we keep their butterflies in our walk-in coolers for several days prior to their wedding ceremony in our garden, when the butterflies would be released.
 Unfortunately for our food and beverage department and our sales staff, it is not quite as easy as ‘butterflies shipped in, butterflies go in cooler, butterflies come out of cooler, container opens, butterflies are free, bride and wedding party smile with joy and happiness.’
 The butterfly shipping crates list specific ‘thawing’ instructions so the winged lovelies will be active and full of wing at just the right moment.
-Too long in the cooler and you have butterfly lethargy … too much thawing time and the little lepidopteras become too active too soon and beat themselves up in the box wanting to escape.” — Bill Ott, Director of Marketing & Communications, 1886 Crescent Hotel & Spa (Eureka Springs, Arkansas)
+Too long in the cooler and you have butterfly lethargy … too much thawing time and the little lepidopteras become too active too soon and beat themselves up in the box wanting to escape.” —1886 Crescent Hotel & Spa, Eureka Springs, Arkansas

-“We once had a guest that was in town for a massage therapy seminar and asked if he could give some of our associates massages so that he could practice.
-That was one request we had no problem granting!” — Kelli Crean, E-Commerce Manager, The Roosevelt Hotel New York (New York, New York)
+“We once had a guest who was in town for a massage therapy seminar and asked if he could give some of our associates massages so that he could practice.
+That was one request we had no problem granting!” —The Roosevelt Hotel, New York, New York

 “The wackiest guest request I ever received came by email from a travel agent in Tasmania.
 She wanted to book a week’s stay for her client, the Anglican Bishop for the State of Tasmania and his wife, and did I know of a place that [the wife] could ride a hinny?
 After several emails (and Googling the word ‘hinny’), I was quite prepared to meet this fantastic couple.
-We arranged for them to visit some of our Amish neighbors, she got to visit with their mules (the closest we could come to a hinny) and they made good friends within the community.
-All in all, it was a wonderful visit for all of us.” — Jan Garrabrandt, Innkeeper, The Artist’s Inn and Gallery (Lancaster County, Pennsylvania)
+We arranged for them to visit some of our Amish neighbors, she got to visit with their mules (the closest we could come to a hinny), and they made good friends within the community.
+All in all, it was a wonderful visit for all of us.” —Jan Garrabrandt, Innkeeper, The Artist’s Inn and Gallery, Terre Hill, Pennsylvania

 Just Avoid the Beans and It’ll All Be Fine

-The following letter was sent to Stefanie Hrejsa, General Manager at the Days Inn Chicago, and is so special that we’ll let it speak for itself:
+The following letter was sent to the Hotel Versey Days Inn by Wyndham Chicago, and is so special that we’ll let it speak for itself: